 By default, all the files in a content root folder are involved in indexing, searching, parsing, code completion, and so on.
 To change this status, folders within a content root can be assigned to the following categories:

-Regular content roots, created as described in the section Configuring content roots.
+Regular content roots, created as described in Configuring Project Structure.
 These roots are marked .

 A content root is a folder that contains the files that make up your project.

 The files under the source roots are interpreted according to their type.
 PyCharm can parse, inspect, index, and compile the contents of these roots.

 These roots contain files and folders ignored by PyCharm when indexing, searching, parsing, watching and so on.

 Usually, one would like to exclude temporary build folders, generated output, logs, and other project output.
 Excluding the unnecessary paths is a good way to significantly improve performance.

-Template roots marked as contain templates for the various web projects.
+Template roots (PyCharm Professional only) marked as contain templates for the various web projects.